Trap Free NM on Facebook

 Trap Free Friends

 We, the undersigned, seek to prohibit the use of poisons and traps on New Mexico's public lands.
-Traps (including steel-jaw, leghold traps, wire snares, and other body-gripping devices) and poisons do not reliably differentiate between species.
-Traps and poisons cause death and harm to many animals, including endangered wolves, bears, bobcats, foxes, otters and even people's pets.
-Using traps and poisons is inconsistent with the "fair chase" principles of ethical hunting, and their usage depletes wildlife communities.
+Traps, including steel-jaw, leghold traps, wire snares, and other body-gripping devices, and poisons do not differentiate between species and pose an indiscriminate danger to all.
+Traps and poisons cause death and harm to many animals, including endangered wolves, bears, bobcats, foxes, otters and companion animals.
+The use of traps and poisons is inconsistent with the "fair chase" principles of ethical hunting, and their usage depletes wildlife communities.

 Download our petition to ban traps on public lands and ask to put it in your place of work, favorite coffee shop or community center.
 Or, set up your own tabling event!